Homotopy theory of Moore flows (III): Introduction

 $\K^{op}$ denotes the opposite category of $\K$; $\Obj(\K)$ is the class of objects of $\K$; $\K^I$ is the category of functors and natural transformations from a small category $I$ to $\K$; $\varnothing$ is the initial object, $\mathbf{1}$ is the final object, $\id_X$ is the identity of $X$; $\K(X,Y)$ is the set of maps in a set-enriched, i.e. locally small, category $\K$; $\K(X,Y)$ is the space of maps in an enriched category $\K$.
 The underlying set of maps may be denoted by $\K_0(X,Y)$ if it is necessary to specify that we are considering the underlying set.
+Table~\ref{CheatSheet} is a general overview for some other notations used in this paper.

 \textit{All Moore paths in this paper are nonconstant}: see Definition~\ref{def_Moore_path}.